 Judith is head of Penn's Chemistry Library.
 Since 1999 she has been responsible for developing the electronic and print collections in chemistry.
 Judith has extensive experience in chemical information retrieval, structure and substructure searching for compounds and reactions, and sequence and structure searching for proteins and nucleotides.
 She teaches a half-credit graduate course in chemical information, CHEM 601, which is required for the PhD in Chemistry at Penn.
 In 2016, she received the Special Libraries Association’s Rose L. Vormelker Award for teaching and mentoring students and professionals.

-Judith holds bachelor's degrees in Chemistry and English from the University of Rochester, where she did independent research in a synthetic organic chemistry laboratory.
-Judith has an MS in Library and Information Science from the University of Illinois at Urbana-Champaign.
-She is an active member of Penn's Women in Chemistry group, the American Chemical Society, and the Special Libraries Association Chemistry Division.
-Her research interests center around teaching chemical information, structure-based information retrieval, and the responsible conduct of research in chemistry.
+Judith holds bachelor's degrees in Chemistry and English from the University of Rochester, where she did independent research in a synthetic organic chemistry laboratory, and a MS in Library and Information Science from the University of Illinois at Urbana-Champaign.
+She is an active member of the American Chemical Society, where she serves as the chair of the ACS Committee on Ethics, and the Special Libraries Association Chemistry Division.
+Judith's research interests center around teaching chemical information, structure-based information retrieval, and the responsible conduct of research in chemistry.
+She currently serves as the advisor to Penn's Women in Chemistry group and the Chair of the Board of Trustees of the Cambridge Crystallographic Data Centre (CCDC).